Derrc/serverless-image-processor/README.md

 - image will be processed and uploaded to s3 bucket
 - response will be returned with s3 url to retrieve image

-# Improvements Todo
+# Usage

-- implement bettter security policies for get/put access to s3 bucket
+If anyone wants to use this for themselves, make sure to change the following in the terraform file:

+- s3 bucket names (bucket for terraform state and for uploaded images)
+- aws region
-- split up logic in lambda function
+- lambda function url CORS